Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: deformation and JT gravity

 where $\phi$ and $\psi$ are angular and radial coordinate respectively. $\beta$ is the length of the thermal circle.
 The propagator denotes the propagation of the boundary edge mode between the coordinates $(\phi_1,\psi_1)$ to $(\phi_2,\psi_2)$.
 Now for the $T\bar{T}$ deformed theory, the propagator after the kernel integration using (\ref{deformed1}) becomes \cite{Ebert:2022gyn},

-\hfsetfillcolor{gray!12} \hfsetbordercolor{white} \\
+\hfsetfillcolor{gray!8} \hfsetbordercolor{white} \\

 The expression is valid for $\lambda<0$ and is equivalent to the undeformed propagator for $\lambda \rightarrow 0$.
-As the flow equation is the same for both the bulk and boundary \cite{Chakraborty:2020xwo}, we will use the same kernel, as shown in (\ref{deformed_prop}), used to deform the boundary theory to deform the bulk partition function.
-Armed with these expressions, in the next section, we briefly sketch the computation of the bulk partition function dual to the $T\bar{T}$ deformed boundary theory and calculate the correction to the dual matrix model resolvents in the leading order of deformation.
+As the flow equation is the same for both the bulk and boundary \cite{Chakraborty:2020xwo}, we will use the same kernel, as shown in (\ref{3.9o}), used to deform the boundary theory to deform the bulk partition function.

+To compute the Hartle-Hawking state, which is dual to a thermofield double state for double-sided black holes, we need one more ingredient, namely, the density of states.
+We will discuss that in the next sub-section.